nbaljasn/Equity-Modelling-Agent/README.md

 >[!CAUTION]
->The information provided by the Equity Modelling Agent is **for informational purposes only** and **does NOT constitute investment advice.** Users should conduct their own research or consult with a financial advisor before making any investment decisions.
+>The information provided by Equity Modelling Agent is **for informational purposes only** and **does NOT constitute investment advice.** Users should conduct their own research or consult with a financial advisor before making any investment decisions.